kubek93/programming-cheatsheet/README.md

 # Table of Contents
 - [Linux](#linux)
   - [xargs - Using subshell with xargs and docker](#xargs---using-subshell-with-xargs-and-docker)
+  - Update grub
+  - Manage users and privilages
+    - Commands
+    - Read More
 - [Git](#git)
   - [Tag commit and push it](#tag-commit-and-push-it)
 - [Bash](#bash)